AxelBrinck/PostgreSQL-.NET-Example/readme.md

 # ASP .NET core example connection with PostgreSQL

+## Description

+This project is an example about a .NET backend connecting, migrating, and retrieving data via API end point to a PostgreSQL database.

 ## What we covered here

 - **.NET** environent.
 - Simple usage about **Entity Framework Core**
 - Connection with a **PostgreSQL** instance.
 - A simple **migration code** using the tool *dotnet ef*.
+- A single API endpoint.

 ## How to use